RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #5

+Followed everything up with my vitamin c/d consumption and then grabbed my first water of the day.
+This morning was a solid start.
+My morning routine seems to really get me into being healthy for the rest of the day as I get about 5 sessions in the morning just from my routine, so if I can do that, then I'll typically set myself up for a solid healthy day.
+I'm also going to try standing a ton today.

 ## #4

 After my apple I felt the need to do lunges for the first time.
 So I'm doing 5